 Assets and liabilities denominated in foreign currencies are translated into Canadian dollars at the prevailing rate of exchange on each valuation date.
 Purchases and sales of investments, and income derived from investments, are translated at the rate of exchange prevailing on the respective dates of such transactions.
-Approximately 7 percent (2011 - 2 percent) of the Fund's net assets held at December 31, 2012 were held in securities denominated in U.S. currency.
+Approximately 11 percent (2012 - 7 percent) of the Fund's net assets at December 31, 2013 were held in equity securities denominated in U.S. currency.
 Currency risk is mitigated by the Fund through the use of forward contracts.
-At December 31, 2012 and 2011, the Fund had no currency risk as a result of its investment in foreign currency contracts.
+At December 31, 2013 and 2012, the Fund had no currency risk as a result of its investment in foreign currency contracts.